Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 As we’ve already seen hardtail MTBs are great for bikepacking and although not the best bikes for touring, some are better than others.

-Our favourite hardtail MTB for touring
+Our favorite hardtail MTB for touring

 Salsa Timberjack